-Harass, threaten, or otherwise cause harm to specific individuals, for example, sending an individual repeated and unwanted (harassing) e-mail or using e-mail to threaten or stalk someone; Alleged violations of this type can be reported directly to Management & Information Systems (MIS) or to the Alabama State University Department of Public Safety if the situation is potentially serious and requires immediate attention.
+Harass, threaten, or otherwise cause harm to specific individuals, for example, sending an individual repeated and unwanted (harassing) e-mail or using e-mail to threaten or stalk someone; Alleged violations of this type can be reported directly to Office of Institutional Effectiveness (OIE) or the IT department if the situation is potentially serious and requires immediate attention.
 If the person responsible is not affiliated with the University or if it is not possible to identify the individual, the incident can still be reported to the police.
 These offices can assist by referring to appropriate sources of help outside the university.
 Save electronic copies of all correspondence for evidence.